gustavovaznet/app-intersoft/README.md

 ## Features
 * **Register, Edit and Delete**: Customers, users, products, contacts, accounts and much more.
 * **Control**: User accounts, Inventory, products and general internal corporate information in general.
-* **Import/Export**: CSV files to feed the system with onformation or generate simple reports.
+* **Import/Export**: Feed the system database with information by importing/exporting CSV files or use this function to generate simple reports.
 * **Logs**: Generate simple logs of user's activities into the system.

 ## Credentials (User for testing):